-“Me and my sisters all hid our sanitary cloths under the bed to dry, out of shame,” Anita Koroma told the organization Water Supply & Sanitation Collaborative Council (WSSCC) of growing up in Sierra Leone.
+“Me and my sisters all hid our sanitary cloths under the bed to dry, out of shame,” Anita Koroma told the UN's Water Supply & Sanitation Collaborative Council, or WSSCC (now the Sanitation and Hygiene Fund), of growing up in Sierra Leone.

 On the contrary, menstruators should feel proud and confident in their ability to thrive within their societies.

-“Politicians don't like this issue because it's not sexy,” said Dr. Varina Tjon A Ten, a former parliamentarian in the Netherlands and a professor at The Hague University.
+“Politicians don't like this issue because it's not sexy,” Dr. Varina Tjon A Ten, a former parliamentarian in the Netherlands and a professor at The Hague University, told the WSSCC.

 Organizations like MINA Foundation are not waiting on the government to take action — they provide young women with menstrual products to help them stay in school.

-“It’s simple,” head of human rights at WASH United, Hannah Neumeyer explained, “women and girls have human rights, and they have periods.
+“It’s simple,” Hannah Neumeyer, head of human rights at menstrual hygiene education organization WASH United, explained.
+“Women and girls have human rights, and they have periods.
 One should not defeat the other.”